-On route to Haverfordwest you can also visit New Quay, Llangrannog or Aberporth for a day out on the beach, walking the coastal path or to catching a glimpse of the abundant wildlife.
+On route to Haverfordwest you can also visit New Quay, Llangrannog or Aberporth for a day out on the beach, a walk along the coastal path and catch a glimpse of the abundant wildlife.

 Cardigan is the gateway to the Teifi Valley and the Ceredigion and Pembrokeshire Coastal Paths.
 The town is rich in heritage and provides a nostalgic backdrop to a thriving culture of arts and crafts and music festivals.